 Eviction prevention and homeless programs support low-income tenants with legal assistance, emergency grants for rent or utilities, alternate housing, short-term motel vouchers, or placement in a local shelter.

-In response to the COVID-19 pandemic, Mayor Steve Adler has issued Order No. 20210330-028 (PDF) that prohibits landlords from issuing notices to vacate except in certain circumstances, locking out tenants, and removing property.
-The order extends through May 1, 2021.
+In response to the COVID-19 pandemic, Mayor Steve Adler issued Order No. 20210430-029 (PDF) that prohibits landlords from issuing notices to vacate except in certain circumstances.
+This order expires on August 1, 2021.
+Travis County also issued Order 2021-04, which can be found on the Travis County Clerks webpage.

 Travis County has numerous online resources for tenants facing eviction, as do the county’s Justice of the Peace Precinct Offices.
 The Travis County Sheriff’s Office provides a concise brochure for Evictions and Lease Terminations.
 A more extensive description of tenant rights in Travis County can be found through the Travis County Law Library and Self-Help Center.
 While not a substitute for consulting an attorney, the site provides easy-to-understand kits for appealing an eviction, filing appeal bonds, and the record expungement process.

 Austin Tenant's Council offers counseling to prepare for and understand the eviction process, including reviewing the notices a tenants has received and assisting tenants with preparing for court if necessary.

 The City of Austin has passed a Tenant Relocation Assistance ordinance to ensure landlords have provided appropriate and timely information to tenants in the event of the demolition of a multifamily building of five or more units, rezoning, or the redevelopment of a mobile home park.
 For more information about the ordinance and the notification requirements, visit the Tenant Relocation Assistance Policy website.